cloudmesh-community/book/chapters/prg/python/python-big-data.md

 Pygal is a simple API to produce graphs that can be easily embedded into your Web pages.
 It contains annotations when you hover over data points.
-It also allows to present the data in a table.
+It also allows presenting the data in a table.

 * <http://pygal.org/>